Taekwondo Competition

 Sparring training prepares the participant for competition combat and involves the key elements listed below.
 Each element is a challenge by itself.
 But, when they are combined together, the results of diligent training are truly phenomenal.

 KICKING.
 Drills reinforce clean movement, accuracy, speed, and power.
 Combinations of two and more kicks in quick succession are considered basic components.
-More advanced practitioners routinely kick towards head level.
+More advanced teens and adults kick towards head level.

 FOOTWORK.
 Greatly overlaps with kicking drills as kicks require efficient movement from one spot to another to be effective.
 Footwork drills reinforce quickness with balance.